Thyroiditis

 Description

-- Painful thyroiditis
+- Painful thyroiditis:

 - Subacute granulomatous thyroiditis (nonsuppurative thyroiditis, de Quervain thyroiditis, giant cell thyroiditis): self-limited; viral URI prodrome, symptoms and signs of thyroid dysfunction (variable)

-- Radiation-induced thyroiditis: from radioactive iodine therapy (1%) or external irradiation for lymphoma and head/neck cancers
+- Radiation-induced thyroiditis: from radioactive iodine therapy (1%) or external irradiation

 - Painless thyroiditis